How to Use the Morse Fall Scale: Overview and FAQ

 • Sitter at bedside

 Keep in mind that flowsheets may need to be customized for different departments of your healthcare facility.
-For example, the Morse Scale may not be appropriate for the pediatric population.
+For example, the Morse Scale score system may not be appropriate for the pediatric population.
 Consider integrating the Little Schmidy Fall Scale for pediatric units instead.

 4. Provide Staff Education